Ademolacode/Microsoft-SOC-Analyst-Portfolio/kql/03-endpoint-detection.md

 | take 5
 ```

 **What I found:** The device already had a Medium risk classification when I checked it — 2 active alerts and 1 incident — before I had deliberately run any attack simulations.
-This was expected, because the device had been generating authentication telemetry in earlier phases that MDE had already classified as suspicious.
+This was expected because the device had been generating authentication telemetry in earlier phases that MDE had already classified as suspicious.
 Rather than dismissing this, I used it as a first investigation exercise and reviewed the device timeline immediately.

 ---

-## Query 3.2 — Process Execution Timeline Baseline
+## Query 3.2 -  Process Execution Timeline Baseline

 Run this early in any endpoint investigation to understand what normal activity on this device looks like before narrowing to suspicious processes.